Computer science MSc curriculum structure

 • Investigate alternative funding and financial strategies

-• Identify and address key intellectual property, legal, social, ethical and professional issues
+• Identify and address key IPR, legal, social, ethical, and professional issues

 • Locate and use entrepreneurial resources